mciobanu/AzureTests/README.md

 # AzureTests
-Some tests to run on Azure
+Some tests to run on Azure.
+For now just something to test ASP.NET Web API